botelhocpp/microchip_avr_practices/README.md

 # Microchip AVR Practices with ATmega328P

-## Codes for Microchip's AVR ATmega328P microcontroller using Arduino Uno board.
+## Full Bare-metal Codes for Microchip's AVR ATmega328P microcontroller using Arduino Uno board.

+This repository has the intent of bringing each functionality of the MCU without any underlying layer.

+Basically I build a library called "avrbsp".
+It has a simple linker script, a Makefile, as well as functions and definitions for each peripheral of the MCU.
+My objective is to enable easy development with this MCU.

+## Contents

+- [X] Blinky
+- [X] GPIO
+- [X] External Interrupts
+- [X] Timers
+- [X] USART
+- [X] PWM
+- [ ] ADC
+- [ ] TWI
+- [ ] SPI
+- [ ] EEPROM